The railing is where your hand goes when climbing up or down the stairs.

 - Slip a plastic bag (such as your food storage food bag) over your hand

-This means if you need to refinish every detail of the stair railings meticulously from top to bottom, you will need to invest a bit of time and energy to complete the project.
+If you need to meticulously refinish every detail of the stair railings from top to bottom, you will need to invest a bit of time and energy in completing the project.

 5 Easy Steps to Paint Stair Railings

-The result is that the stairs can stick out like a sore thumb which brings down your efforts with the rest of your residence.
+The stairs can stick out like a sore thumb, bringing down your efforts with the rest of your residence.

 This is where a simple use of paint color can really complement and bolster the appearance of your décor efforts when planning to paint wooden stair railing and balusters.

-What follows are the easy steps on how you can paint your oak stair railings and banisters along with the different color combinations that you can try…
+What follows are the easy steps to paint your oak stair railings and banisters, along with the different color combinations you can try…

 Step 1.
 Clean and sand lightly

-Start by unscrewing the banister (if possible) that are fixed to metal brackets so that you can clean and paint them properly.
+Start by unscrewing the banister (if possible) that is fixed to metal brackets so that you can clean and paint them properly.